Locations:

 There are two ways that you can donate plasma:

-1. Donating whole blood: A healthcare provider places a needle in a vein in your arm and withdraws blood.
+• Donating whole blood.
+A healthcare provider places a needle in a vein in your arm and withdraws blood.
 Later, a laboratory will separate plasma as needed.

-2. Donating plasma only (plasmapheresis): Similar to having whole blood removed, a healthcare provider will place a needle in a vein in your arm to withdraw blood.
-That blood enters a centrifuge machine that spins it and separates the plasma from the blood cells and platelets.
-The machine removes the separated plasma and returns your remaining blood components into your body in a saltwater (saline) solution.
+• Donating plasma only.
+Like donating whole blood, after undergoing a screening process, a healthcare provider will place a single needle in a vein in your arm to withdraw blood.
+A centrifuge separates the plasma and then sends the leftover blood cells and platelets back into your body through the same needle.

 Advertisement